UWC Procedures

 In addition to those procedural rules discussed elsewhere in these procedures, the following rules apply throughout a sexual misconduct proceeding under Section 5:

-• If a party is invited to or expected to attend an investigative interview, hearing, or other meeting, the UWC or the investigator will give the party written notice of the meeting, with sufficient time for the party to prepare to participate.
+· If a party is invited to attend an investigative interview, hearing, or other meeting, the UWC or the investigator will give the party written notice of the meeting, with sufficient time for the party to prepare to participate.
 The notice will include the date, time, location, and purpose of the meeting and the names of participants.

-• All relevant evidence – including both inculpatory and exculpatory evidence – must be objectively evaluated, and credibility determinations may not be based on a person’s status as a complainant, respondent, or witness.
+· All relevant evidence – including both inculpatory and exculpatory evidence – must be objectively evaluated, and credibility determinations, to be made to the extent credibility is both in dispute and relevant, may not be based on a person’s status as a complainant, respondent, or witness.

 5.7 Investigation

-The investigator will gather documents and conduct interviews as necessary to reach an understanding of the facts and circumstances surrounding the allegations of the complaint.[28], [29] The investigator will give both parties an equal opportunity to provide evidence and propose witnesses.
-The investigator will also give both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint, so that each party can meaningfully respond to the evidence in writing prior to completion of the investigation report.
-This requirement to disclose evidence includes evidence that Yale does not intend to rely on in reaching a determination regarding responsibility, and it includes inculpatory and exculpatory evidence, whether obtained from a party or another source.
+The investigator will gather documents and conduct interviews as necessary to reach an understanding of the facts and circumstances surrounding the allegations of the complaint.33 The investigator will give both parties an equal opportunity to provide evidence and propose witnesses (expert witnesses are subject to approval of the UWC Chair as described in section 5.6).
+The UWC will give both parties an equal opportunity to inspect and review any evidence obtained as part of the investigation that is directly related to the allegations raised in the complaint, so that each party can meaningfully respond to the evidence in writing prior to completion of the investigation report.
+This requirement to share the evidence includes evidence that Yale does not intend to rely on in reaching a determination regarding responsibility, and it includes inculpatory and exculpatory evidence, whether obtained from a party or another source.

-The investigator will present a draft report to the Chair and Secretary.
-After reviewing the report, the Chair or the Secretary may request clarifications and additional investigation.
-The Secretary will send a copy of the final investigation report to the parties and their advisors and inform them of their opportunity to submit a written response to the report and to provide a list of those witnesses included in the report whom they wish to appear at the hearing.
+The investigator will then present a draft investigation report to the Chair and Director.
+After reviewing the report, the Chair or the Director may request clarifications and additional investigation.
+The Director will send a copy of the final investigation report to the parties and their advisors and inform them of their opportunity to submit a written response to the report and to provide a list of those witnesses included in the report whom they wish to appear at the hearing.
 The parties’ witness lists must describe the subject and relevance of the proposed witnesses’ testimony.

 5.8 Hearing

-The Secretary will schedule a hearing for no earlier than five days after the date for submission of the parties’ responses to the investigation report.
+The Director will schedule a hearing for no earlier than five days after the date for submission of the parties’ responses to the investigation report.
 Unless both parties ask to appear jointly, the complainant and the respondent will not appear jointly before the hearing panel at any stage of the hearing.
-The party who is not before the hearing panel will be in a private room with audio and visual access to the proceedings.
-Advisors will remain with the parties they are representing, unless asked to join the hearing panel during questioning.
-Parties and witnesses may participate in a hearing by audio-visual link from a remote location.
-A recording of the hearing will be made available to both parties.
+The party who is not before the hearing panel will be in a private room with audio and visual access to the proceedings providing each party, witness, their advisors, and the panel members with an opportunity to see and hear each other in real-time.
+Advisors will remain with the parties they are representing.
+Parties and witnesses may, as determined by the hearing officer, participate in a hearing by audio-visual link from a remote location providing each party, witness, their advisors, and the panel members to see and hear each other in real-time.
+A recording of the hearing will be made by the university, with no other recording permitted, and be made available to both parties.

 The hearing officer will begin the hearing by explaining the substance of the complaint and the specific University policy or policies allegedly violated.
 The hearing panel will then interview the parties and the witnesses, and each party may submit a list of written questions for the hearing officer to ask the other party or a witness.
-The advisor for the questioning party may request that the hearing officer ask follow-up questions.
-The hearing officer will exclude any question that the hearing officer decides is not relevant.
+The questioning party or their advisor may also request that the hearing officer ask follow-up questions.
+The hearing officer will exclude any question that the hearing officer decides is not relevant, or which is relevant but otherwise impermissible.
+Questions that are unclear or harassing of the party or witness being questioned may also be excluded, but prior to doing so, the hearing officer will give the party posing the question the opportunity to clarify or revise the question.
 The hearing officer will explain a decision to exclude a question, and the hearing officer’s decision is final.
-Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant’s prior sexual behavior with respect to the respondent and are offered to address the issue of consent.
-Under no circumstances may a party directly question another party or a witness.
+Under no circumstances may a party or their advisor directly question another party or a witness.

 5.9 Decision of the hearing panel

-If a party is found responsible, the hearing panel will consider whether to provide remedies and impose a penalty.
-The Secretary will inform the hearing panel about the nature of previous remedies and penalties that Yale has applied in similar circumstances.
-The Secretary will also describe any formal Yale discipline previously imposed on the respondent, and the hearing panel may consider this prior discipline in imposing a penalty in the current matter.
+If a party is found responsible, the hearing panel will consider whether to provide remedies and/or impose a penalty (disciplinary sanction).
+The Director will inform the hearing panel about the nature of previous remedies and penalties that Yale has applied in similar circumstances.
+The Director will also describe any formal Yale discipline previously imposed on the respondent, and the hearing panel may consider this prior discipline in imposing a penalty in the current matter.

 Persons found responsible for sexual misconduct under Section 5 may receive penalties ranging from a reprimand to expulsion from the university or termination of university employment, as discussed in applicable faculty, trainee, student, and staff policies and regulations.